Animenosekai/googlesearch/README.md

 Every class has the `as_dict` function which converts the object into a dictionary.
 For `Search`, the as_dict function will convert the other `Search` objects in `related_search` to a string with the query.

+### Exceptions

+All of the exceptions inherit from the `GoogleSearchException` exception.

+You can find a list of exceptions in the `exceptions.py` file

 ## Deployment

 This module is currently in development and might contain bugs.